jinncoder/hexer/mkdocs/docs/usage/hexer_serve.md

   -h, --help                   help for serve
-      --ip string              The IP to listen on for SSH connections (default "127.0.0.1") --local                  Don't start an SSH handler for the TUI, just run the TUI locally --port string            The port to listen on for SSH connections (default "2222") --storage_path string    The folder to store the database in (default "./storage")
+      --ip string              The IP to listen on for SSH connections (default "127.0.0.1") --local                  Don't start an SSH handler for the TUI, just run the TUI locally --open_registration      Allow any user to register - auto approve the account --port string            The port to listen on for SSH connections (default "2222") --storage_path string    The folder to store the database in (default "./storage")
 ```